 What sets Non-surgical TMJ Treatment Apart from TMJ Surgeries?

 Most TMD patients benefit from non-surgical care.
 These approaches often produce progressive positive results.
 If pain and discomfort begin due to misaligned jaws, higher levels of pressure are placed on the joint.
 In many cases, an oral appliance can shift jaw alignment so the jaw joint is less stressed.
 We know that preventing clenching and grinding of teeth can be achieved without surgery.
 This in turn can eliminate the cause of TMJ disorders.

 Therapeutic jaw exercises are based on an understanding of how opposing muscle groups in the head, neck, and jaw region may not be working as intended.
 Static contraction of the masseter muscle produces a decreased sensitivity to painful stimuli; a finding that indicates that jaw exercises can activate a person’s healing abilities, according to the Journal of Oral & Facial Pain and Headache, 2020.

 The source of these jaw aches and pains may be related to one or both of a person’s temporomandibular (TM) joints.
 Functioning from each side of the head, these joints normally work wondrously in synchrony, with a complex system of muscles, ligaments, discs and bones, to make different movements for chewing and speaking.
-As you can, our human bodies are amazingly complex and deserve the diagnosis of an orofacial specialist when pain persists.
+Many patients find that Myofascial Release Treatment is effective for TMJ pain.
+As you can see, our human bodies are amazingly complex and deserve the diagnosis of an orofacial specialist when pain persists.

 Erik lindfors DDS Phd, Senior consultant, Specialist in Stomatognathic Physiology, Uppsala, Sweden, states “There is a high need for orofacial pain/TMD specialists and a majority of the GPDs wants the specialists to offer continuing education in TMD.”